 While all this was going on, Fischman was tasked with rescuing and retrieving Rangers from the choppy waters beneath the cliffs as well as on Omaha Beach from a small rescue boat.
 In the end, the USS Texas, Fischman and his men rescued 93 Army Rangers.

 “I learned a lot when I was just eighteen,” Fischman said.

 Vernon Foster arrived on the shores of Normandy a few months following D-Day and made his way inland into France with the Army 714th Tank Battalion.
 His M-4 Sherman tank, named “Dottie” after his wife, was part of the 12th Armored Division and was briefly attached to General Patton’s command.

 I never cried, but I cried that day,” Foster said.
 “Three of my men were injured, and there I was – needing a whole new crew of sergeants – and that day I cried, I never cried before or since.
 Tough day.

-Foster – then a lieutenant – fought in the Battle of the Bulge as well as made his way deep into Germany, fighting Nazis in Herrlisheim and Ludwigshafen.
-When recalling the Army’s efforts in liberating France, Foster has fond memories of the kindness of the French, and how they would offer American soldiers homecooked meals – a welcome respite from GI food.
+Foster – then a lieutenant – fought in the Battle of the Bulge and also made his way deep into Germany, fighting Nazis in Herrlisheim and Ludwigshafen.
+When recalling the Army’s efforts in liberating France, Foster has fond memories of the kindness of the French and how they would offer American soldiers homecooked meals – a welcome respite from GI food.